-One example is Petal, a credit card company that doesn’t require applicants to have credit scores, or even a credit report, to qualify.
-(Though if you do have a credit report, it may consider that information, too.)
+For example, some credit card companies don’t require applicants to have credit scores, or even a credit report, to qualify.

-By getting access to your bank accounts, companies like Petal can look for insights and trends in your account history, like whether you regularly save money, your average savings balance and how much money flows into and out of your account each month.
+By getting access to your bank accounts, companies can look for insights and trends in your account history, like whether you regularly save money, your average savings balance and how much money flows into and out of your account each month.

 FICO has announced a new scoring model, UltraFICO™ Score, which also lets you connect your bank accounts and considers that financial information when determining your score.

 There isn’t a universal definition of creditworthy — your likelihood of being approved depends on the specific creditor and the financial product.
 Your creditworthiness could even depend on when you apply, as creditors may loosen or restrict their requirements to meet different goals.
 You may not be able to get insight into the exact requirements of the product you’re applying for.
 But knowing what information creditors consider could help you figure out how to improve your chances of getting approved for a new account with favorable terms.